smartmeio/arancino-daemon/docs/GETTINGSTARTED.md

 ## Prerequisites
-* Redis: During development you could have only one instance, in Production it's recommended have two instance; the second one in peristent mode.
+* Redis: During development you could have only one instance, in Production it's mandatory to have two instance; the second one in peristent mode.
 From version 2.4.0 you must install the [Redis TimeSeries Plugin](https://oss.redislabs.com/redistimeseries/) in the first instance.

 * Python 3

+> In Arancino OS and Arancino Stack (containered version) this prerequisites are already satisfied/

 ## Setup